 One of the biggest issues with a spray foam roof installation is overspray.
-Overspray means that product, upon application, can get swept up in the breezes and land elsewhere.
+Overspray means that the product, upon application, can get swept up in the breezes and land elsewhere.

-This can cause some problems when spraying near a parking lot or expensive machinery (such as airplanes, semi-trucks, etc.).
+This can cause problems when spraying near a parking lot or expensive machinery (such as airplanes, semi-trucks, etc.).